SchlossLab/Sze_FollowUps_Microbiome_2017/submission/reviwer_comments_rd1.md

 * 	From the results section, it appears that no definitive statement can be made regarding the effect of a specific treatment on the gut microbiota due to the low number of samples, which I think is correct; however such statement are made at the end of the introduction (lines 84-85) and in the abstract (lines 29-33).

 In light of the reviewers correct statement about specific treatments for the removal of lesions and the lack of such comments in the discussion we have added a comment about this to that section.
-In the last paragraph of the discussion the second and third sentence now reads, "Although we cannot make a specific statement regarding the effect of a specific treatment on the gut microbiota, due to the low number of samples and small effect sizes in the adenoma and advnaced adenoma groups, there are still a number of exciting new avenues to explore.
+In the last paragraph of the discussion the second and third sentence now reads, "Although we cannot make a definitive statement regarding the effect of a specific treatment on the gut microbiota, due to the low number of samples, small effect sizes, potential changes in diet after treatment, changing medical care for chronic maladies, etc. in the adenoma and advnaced adenoma groups, there are still a number of exciting new potential avenues to explore.
 One of the most exciting of these future directions is the possibility that markers within the microbiota could be used to potentially evaluate the effect of treatment and predict recurrence for those diagnosed with carcinoma."

 * Lines 69-71: "If the microbial community drives tumorigenesis then one would hypothesize that treatment to remove a lesion would affect the microbiota and risk of recurrence."
 I think the sentence should be rephrased, as it is known that treatment to remove lesion affects risk of recurrence.